Robust Learning-based Predictive Control for Discrete-time Nonlinear Systems with Unknown Dynamics and State Constraints: Introduction

-The relations between the MPC and RL, and their comparison studies have been presented in~\cite{GORGES20174920} and~\cite{mpcrl_com}.
-Recently, works on the perspective of integration of MPC and RL have emerged. \cite{zanon2019safe} and~\cite{koller2019learningbased} have proposed safe controllers based on Robust MPC for learning-based control relying on an event-triggered mechanism.
-In~\cite{wabersich2018linear}, a safe learning controller has been presented based on set-membership recursion.
-From a different perspective, the RL with the actor-critic structure has also been used to solve nonlinear MPC problems in an efficient way.
-Among them, a learning-based receding horizon controller for perturbed discrete-time systems with control constraints has been studied in~\cite{xu2018learning}.
-The algorithm is in an iterative batch-mode learning way, and the convergence under the null approximate error is discussed.
-In~\cite{dong2018functional}, a Heuristic Dynamic Programming (HDP) based functional nonlinear MPC has been proposed for nonlinear discrete-time systems, where the control saturation is considered.
-The uniform ultimate boundedness of the approximation network in each prediction horizon is proven.
-It is highlighted that the use of RL with the actor-critic structure will bring safety issues for systems with hard state constraints due to the trial-and-error learning manner and to the existence of function approximation errors.
-Also, the robustness of the closed-loop system under approximation errors with receding horizon strategy might not be easily verified.
+Due to the common roots in optimal control, the relations between MPC and RL and their comparisons have been studied in~\cite{GORGES20174920} and~\cite{mpcrl_com}, and some initial research works on the integration of MPC and RL have emerged recently, which can be called learning-based predictive control (LPC).
+In \cite{zanon2020safe} and~\cite{koller2019learningbased}, safe robust MPC algorithms were proposed for learning-based control with an event-triggered mechanism.
+In~\cite{wabersich2018linear}, a safe learning controller was presented based on set-membership recursion.
+From a different perspective that this paper focuses on, RL with an actor-critic structure has been used to solve learning-based predictive control problems, see e.g.,~\cite{xu2018learning,dong2018functional}.
+The optimization problem in each prediction interval is solved in a forward-in-time manner via actor-critic learning.
+In specific, a batch-mode RL-based predictive controller for discrete-time systems with stochastic noises and control constraints was proposed in~\cite{xu2018learning}.
+In~\cite{dong2018functional}, an ADP-based functional MPC was proposed for nonlinear discrete-time systems, where the control saturation is used to deal with the control constraint.
+The uniform ultimate boundedness of the closed-loop system is proven under certain conditions, relying on a stability assumption similar to~\cite{Xu-finitehorizonadp}.